theurbanspectacle/Dumblr/README.md

-# Dumblr
+# The Wording
-Blogging for devs!
-Wow.
+A simple blogging app!